 - General anaesthetic in a hospital setting.
 This requires going to hospital after referral to a specialist Oral Surgeon.
 This may be proposed if the wisdom teeth are severely impacted or if the patient requests.

-Our friendly Treatment Consultant will organise every step should x-rays, referral be required or arrange your IV sedation appointment.
+Our friendly Treatment Consultant will organise every step should x-rays, referral be required.

 Several x-rays may be requested by our skilled dental surgeons in order to achieve the correct diagnosis.
 It is vital to ensure we know exactly the shape and form of the roots and the tooth’s proximity to important nerve and blood vessels.